maestrano/impac-angular/README.md

 - Gulp sourcemap errors are not giving accurate stack trace lines in browser console, have removed for now.
 - ImpacThemingProvider: look into how angular material does their custom themes.
 - Fix gulp watch task, seems to be not working consitantly.
-- dashboard.tmpl.html dashboard management sections is currently broken.
+- Dashboard.tmpl.html dashboard management sections is currently broken.
-- bootstrap files are currently included within the project, this should be a dependency of impac-angular.
+- Bootstrap files are currently included within the project, this should be a dependency of impac-angular.

 ### Roadmap
 - Refactor `analytics.less`